ecastrom/cv/main.md

 ## Edgar O. Castro Mendez

-I am an applied Micro-economist with research interests in public economics and market interventions.
-Specifically, I investigate the role of price distorticons on consumer hoarding behavior, the impacts of relaxation of procurement rules in Latin America and the impact of tax amnesties in Argentina.
-I use laboratory experiments, or field experiments, as well as observational data to provide insights and policy implications for the real world.
+I am an applied micro-economist specializing in public economics and market interventions.
+My research delves into the influence of price distortions on consumer hoarding behaviors, the consequences of relaxing procurement regulations in Latin America, and the effects of tax amnesties in Argentina.
+I employ laboratory and field experiments, alongside observational data, to provide insights and draw policy implications for real-world scenarios.

 I am a Ph.D. candidate in Economics from the Interdisciplinary Center for Economic Science at George Mason University.